Let’s Accelerate Progress. Together.

 It takes a movement

 Women in Business Education is a global network that champions women’s leadership in business academia.
-We invite you to engage with us through the WiBE Movement or WiBE Membership.
+WiBE is a woman-owned social enterprise working to make change through the WiBE Movement or WiBE Membership.
 We invite you to join this entrepreneurial initiative making change across the globe in business education.

 The WiBE Movement is comprised of both men and women looking to build greater diversity and gender balance at all leadership levels within business schools.
 Our inclusive global movement encourages everyone to participate in the conversation, dialogue and research.
 Whether you can offer new programs, thought leadership, leading webinars or mentoring, there is room and a role for everyone at our table.
 Through our virtual events, blog, podcast and advisory board, we invite you to join this dynamic movement of leaders by subscribing to our mailing list.